sidfishus/TextParse/README.md

 1. In order to build this application you will need to replace the clear text password inside the nuget.config file with 'b0aa87c9b44616466778a5379a3dcaf0212dc28b' otherwise the 'dotnet restore' command will fail.
 If I include the clear text password (PAT) in the released/pushed (to Github) file it is automatically deleted.
 If for whatever reason the PAT I have given above stops working feel free to send me an email at sidnet001@gmail.com to generate a new one.

-... incomp

-notes:

-since used it to parse HTML and XML.

-project wasn't finished.

-unit tests